Skip Global navigation and goto content

 Get plenty of rest, exercise, and fluids.
 Eat nutritious food.

-For more resources and information on flu prevention visit the CDC Flu Prevention website.
+For more resources and information on fthe flu, visit the Florida Department of Health's Influenza webpage.

 More Healthy Habits